 While Therrien’s fantastical larger-than-life sculptures of everyday objects from appliances to beards might, on the surface, appear much different than Albuquerque’s self-referential forms, upon closer look a shared investigation of surface, compression, documentation, and interior worlds reveals itself.
 Both artists’ work seem to posit: When you replicate something’s form, but change one element of it, what does that reveal about the object itself?
 What does it reveal about the intent to capture it?

 As we continue past the gallery rooms and into the late artist’s living quarters, Albuquerque stops at a hanging soap-organizer.
 "The soap sculptures" she observes.
 “He would wash and wash them until it got to the perfect bar.”
 We pop into his starkly minimalist bedroom in which a tiny cross hangs over a twin bed against the wall.
 Albuquerque is fascinated with it.
 “It tells you so much about him,” she says.
 “A private devotion.”
 In Therrien’s kitchen, she points to his collection of books and a trap door that leads to stairs to another library.
-We linger by a stack of tiny pots and pans, then by a tiny flocked rabbit.
-“He always wanted to bring other artists in,” she says.
-“It’s a shame that he didn’t see it, but he did set it up.”
-It’s like he was leaving clues.
+We linger by a stack of small pots and pans, then by a miniature flocked rabbit.
+“He always wanted to bring other artists in,” she says, adding “it’s a shame that he didn’t see it, but he did set it up.”
+"It’s like he was leaving clues," I suggest.
 “Yes, clues!
 I think those clues will continue to affect my work.”

 We make our way back through the studio one last time, and I get the feeling that Albuquerque is absorbing every fibrous detail left behind by Therrien, from the massive wired beard to the glistening, mirrored droplets.
 “I think I'm a sculptor, not a painter because I don't really use my eyes, I use my hands,” she offers.
 When it's a dark room, you're still able to find your way through.
 “You can completely see, in a different way,” she agrees.
 “That's how we go through life, right?
 Blind and trying to feel our way through.”